Community mourns loss of mistaken address shooting victim Kaylin Gillis

 SCHUYLERVILLE, N.Y.
-(News10)-The community of Schuylerville is expressing their tremendous grief after the loss of Kaylin Gillis.
+(News10)- The community of Schuylerville is expressing its tremendous grief after the loss of Kaylin Gillis.
 Police say the 20-year-old was shot and killed by a homeowner when she and a group of friends got lost and found themselves at the wrong address.

 The Washington County Sheriff says Kaylin was a passenger in a vehicle that 65-year-old Kevin Monahan allegedly fired upon from his home in Hebron, a rural community in Washington County, New York.

 In a Facebook post, Kaylin’s father wrote that their family will never be the same and that his daughter had looked forward to starting college in Florida to pursue her dream of becoming a marine biologist.
-She leaves behind a grieving family which includes two younger siblings who also attend the school in the district, one in 9th Grade and the other in 7th grade.
+She leaves behind a grieving family, which includes two younger siblings, who also attend school in the district, one in 9th Grade and the other in 7th grade.

 There is a GoFundMe page to assist the family with funeral and other expenses.